 Students choose a research topic and present a graduate thesis in three parts.
 A 50-page thesis paper, an accompanying oral presentation and 30-minutes of new music related to the thesis topic.
-Students select a topic and present an abstract to the department head for approval at the end of the fifth quarter.
-The research paper covers the topic in detail and answers questions posed by the student's abstract.
-The music presentation consists of new compositions related to the thesis topic and submitted as full scores and recordings synced to picture.
+Students select a topic and present a proposal to the department head for approval at the end of the fourth quarter.
+The thesis research paper covers the topic in detail and answers questions posed by the student's proposal.
+The music presentation consists of one or more new compositions related to the thesis topic and submitted as full scores and recordings synced to picture.
 An oral presentation before the student's Thesis Committee covers the research topic and how it relates to the thesis composition(s).
-The four-member Thesis Committee consists of the department head, the private lesson instructor and two members of the Graduate Studies Committee of the student's choosing.
+The fourmember Thesis Committee consists of the department chair, the committee chair chosen by the student and two members of the Graduate Studies Committee, one representing the Composition degree majors chosen by the department chair, and one other of the student's choosing.
 They evaluate the paper, the score and recordings and the oral presentation.
-This class consists of a weekly one-hour private lesson with a Composition faculty member and bimonthly meetings with the student's department head.
+This class consists of a weekly one-hour private lesson with the committee chair and bi-monthly meetings with the student's department chair.